 Grove Mill (Bygone Times) is situated in the area of Eccleston (South East of Preston) known as The Green.

-The Grove Mill site is an early rural industrial location and was in use in the 17th cent, for woollen processing, a corn mill (Brookes Mill) was also in production by the 18th cent.
+The Grove Mill site is an early rural industrial location and was in use in the 17th century, for woollen processing, a corn mill (Brookes Mill) was also in production by the 18th century.
 Millbrook House and the cobbled alleyway (which you pass on your way into Bygone Times) date from this earlier period and still remain part of the Bygone Times site today.
 Millbrook House is situated at the far end of Bygone 1 and is used nowadays as the buildings main offices.
 Housing 4 members of staff and 3 ghosts you can imagine it can get quite crowded down there after dark.
 In the 1830s a calico printing works was erected, the premises were known as Syd Brook Grove Works, powered by two large waterwheels on the works lodge.
 The owner was a Thomas Bentley, upon who’s death in 1844 the business was sold on to become part of a cotton mill complex when Grove Mill was built in 1845.

 Cotton spinning production at Grove Mill was to increase under the ownership of John Jacob Smalley (trading as John Smalley, Sykes & Co.) in the 1850s and by 1861 the mill was employing 300 workers in both spinning and weaving production.
 The Wesleyans had a meeting room in a weaving shed in the mill until 1863 when their own chapel was ready for occupancy.
 This meeting room is home to 2 ghosts in the guise of 2 unruly children playing outside said meeting room.